Primary school admission guide

 This must be returned to the school by the same date as the deadline for the main application form.

 The following Church of England primary schools have their own supplementary information forms.
-You can download them using the links:
+You can download them from the schools' website:

 There are additional arrangements for schools with split sites.
 Refer to the admissions booklet for details on the schools you are interested in.